clemsonciti/rcde_workshops/r_programming/04-Matrix.md

 ~~~

 - Subsetting matrices
-  - When subsettig a matrix, we use two indices (row and column):
+  - When subsetting a matrix, we use two indices (row and column):

 ~~~r
 m <- matrix(1:12,nrow=3,ncol=4)